-Dr. Fredrick Lokken: Conductor of collegiate, community, and church choirs in Minnesota, California, and the Seattle area for over twenty-seven years, Dr. Lokken is in his seventeenth season as music director and conductor of the Bellevue Chamber Chorus.
-Under his direction the Chorus has gained a growing reputation for exciting performances of diverse and innovative programs from the traditional classics to contemporary music from around the world.
-He received his doctoral degree in choral conducting from the University of Washington, where he studied under Abraham Kaplan and Joan Catoni Conlon.
-He has done further study with renowned choral conductors Joseph Flummerfelt, Helmuth Rilling, and Jon Washburn, and spent several years in the Netherlands doing choral research and writing.
-Dr. Lokken also holds a degree in vocal performance from the University of Wisconsin and sang with the professional Dale Warland Singers.
-In addition to his work with the Bellevue Chamber Chorus, Dr. Lokken is a member of the music faculty at Shoreline Community College.
+About Dr. Fredrick Lokken, Artistic Director: Conductor of collegiate, community, and church choirs in Minnesota, California, and the Seattle area for nearly thirty years, Dr. Fredrick Lokken is in his eighteenth season as music director and conductor of Bellevue Chamber Chorus.
+Under his direction, the chorus has gained a growing reputation for exciting performances of diverse and innovative programs from the traditional classics to contemporary music from around the world.

 Bellevue Chamber Chorus is supported in part by the Bellevue Arts Commission and 4Culture.